 Get the all the latest news and inside information about recreation on TVA public lands and lakes.

 Wildflowers and wildlife thrive throughout the Tennessee Valley.
 Discover more options for trails to find them on our TVA Trails page.
 There, you'll find maps, driving directions and information about trail use—including which ones you can explore via mountain bike or horseback.

-If Small Wild Areas sound too tame for you, perhaps you'd like to forge your own trail own trail through even wilder lands.
-You can walk freely in the woods on the nearly 293,000 acres of the undeveloped land TVA manages Valleywide as part of its mission of service.
+If Small Wild Areas sound too tame for you, perhaps you'd like to forge your own trail through even wilder lands.
+You can walk freely in the woods on the about 230,000 acres of undeveloped land TVA manages Valleywide as part of its mission of service.
 Learn more about this land—and see our Undeveloped Recreation Map—on our Recreation on Undeveloped TVA Public Lands page.